Copilot-Language/copilot/README.md

 ## References

-1. *An insight into An insight into SMT-based model checking techniques for formal software verification of synchronous dataflow programs*, talk, Jonathan Laurent  (see the `talk` folder of this repository)
+1. *An insight into An insight into SMT-based model checking techniques for formal software verification of synchronous dataflow programs*, talk, Jonathan Laurent  (see the `doc` folder of this repository)
 2. *Scaling up the formal verification of Lustre programs with SMT-based techniques*, G. Hagen, C. Tinelli
 3. *SMT-based Unbounded Model Checking with IC3 and Approximate Quantifier Elimination*, C. Sticksel, C. Tinelli